devedse/DeveGpuFanSpeedController/README.md

 ## How it works

-Basically I make use of the amazing library written by Nick on the Guru3D forums: https://forums.guru3d.com/threads/msi-afterburner-net-class-library.339656/
+Basically I make use of the amazing library written by Nick (stangowner) on the Guru3D forums:

+https://forums.guru3d.com/threads/msi-afterburner-net-class-library.339656/

 ## Donations